Naushad1234/Assignment/README.md

 1. Download the ZIP File:

-Download the ZIP file of your project from GitHub.
+Download and extract the ZIP file of the project from GitHub.
 2. Install Frontend Dependencies:

-Extract the ZIP file to your desired location.
 Open a terminal or command-line interface (CLI).
 Navigate to the frontend directory: bash
 Copy code
 cd path/to/your/project/frontend
-Install the required dependencies: bash
+Install the required frontend dependencies: bash
 Copy code
 npm install